nojsja/SuperACL/Contributing.md

 # Contributing
 > Hey, NO THING is here, Enjoy use yourself!

-Remember to follow the MIT license rules.
+Remember to follow the MIT license.
-User Guide is in Readme.md
+User Guide is in Readme.md.